 Yes our consumerism mentality really wants us to take take take, whether it is a free item or those little shampoo bottles.
 But I recently started to think differently about my desires and my need for these things.

 If you have ever come across the footage of what can be found in a turtles stomach off the coast of Brasil or heard about the floating plastic island in the Pacific Ocean, or even come across my post of what Hawaii’s beaches really look like when you get off the tourist beaches, you might, like me, reconsider your plastic usage when on vacation.

 I live in Canada, and we spend a lot of money on recycling.
 More than the cost of throwing it all in the garbage.
 But we have taken a step in trying to keep many things out of landfils, whether it is paper, food waste, plastics, metals, electronics and more!
-With more and more consumer products being disposable (think coffee makers being replaced every few years) we are creating so much more waste than a few decades ago.
+There is even eco-friendly cat litter!
+With more and more consumer products being disposable we are creating so much more waste than a few decades ago.
 We also eat a lot more takeout and pre-packaged foods.

 While plastic is a great product, it is also a very harmful product and I have come across a few ways to try and use less plastic, especially when traveling to countries where recycling is non-existant.